zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

-craving for smell, craving for taste, craving for touch, craving for Dhamma, torrent , Yoke (binding), binding, clinging, obstacles, covering, covering, binding, kilesas, latent tendency of troubles, entanglement, vines, miserly, the root of suffering, the occurrence of suffering, the devil’s catching net, The hook of the devil [, the food of the devil], the realm of the devil, the dwelling place of the devil, the bondage of the devil, the river of thirst, the net of thirst, the rope of thirst, the sea of thirst, the root of craving,
+craving for smell, craving for taste, craving for touch, craving for Dhamma, torrent , Yoke (binding), binding, clinging, obstacles, covering, covering, binding, kilesas, latent tendency of troubles, entanglement, vines, miserly, the root of suffering, the occurrence of suffering, the devil's catching net, The hook of the devil [, the food of the devil], the realm of the devil, the dwelling place of the devil, the bondage of the devil, the river of thirst, the net of thirst, the rope of thirst, the sea of thirst, the root of craving,